 The preferences.json file allows theme developers to define custom preferences that control the behavior and appearance of themes in the Zen Browser.
-Each preference is defined with a property, a label, a type, and optionally options (for dropdown preferences).
+Each preference is defined with a property, a label, a type, and optionally options (for dropdown preferences), defaultValue, placeholder (to configure preference placeholder) and disabledOn (to disable property on selected OS).
 The preferences.json file contains a list of these preference objects at its root.

 PropertyTypeAccepted Values